openshift/origin/examples/sample-app/README.md

     In this case, the IP for frontend is 172.30.17.4 and it is on port 5432.

-    *Note:* you can also get this information from the web console if you launched it in step 9.
+    *Note:* you can also get this information from the web console.

-18. Confirm the application is now accessible via the frontend service on port 5432.
+17. Confirm the application is now accessible via the frontend service on port 5432.
 Go to http://172.30.17.4:5432 (or whatever IP address was reported above) in your browser if you're running this locally; otherwise you can use curl to see the HTML, or port forward the address to your local workstation to visit it.

     You should see a welcome page and a form that allows you to query and update key/value pairs.
 The keys are stored in the database container running in the database pod.

-19. Make a change to your ruby sample main.html file, commit, and push it via git.
+18. Make a change to your ruby sample main.html file, commit, and push it via git.

  * If you do not have the webhook enabled, you'll have to manually trigger another build:

             $ osc start-build -n test ruby-sample-build

-20. Repeat step 15 (waiting for the build to complete).
+19. Repeat step 14 (waiting for the build to complete).
 Once the build is complete, refreshing your browser should show your changes.

 Congratulations, you've successfully deployed and updated an application on OpenShift.